markshuttle/juju-lostandfound/README.md

 operators across clouds, and across machines and containers, just as easily.

 Juju operators support multiple architectures.
-Connect applications on ARM with applications on x86 to take advantage of architecture-specific optimisations.
+Connect applications on ARM with applications on x86 and take advantage of architecture-specific optimisations.

 ## Get started